sh0829kk/R-package-imbedding-Newton-Nestrov-Gradient/README.md

    Output is a list comprising elements $\{beta, iList, costList\}$, where $iList$ is iteration.No, $costList$ is the cost function.

-   Embedded function *plotAUC* and *Confusion Matrix* return the result of K-fold cross-validation based on the validation set.
+   Embedded function *plotAUC* and *Confusion Matrix* could return the result of K-fold cross-validation based on the validation set.

 ![Compare Plots](/000013.png)